 What Is HomeAid?

 HomeAid is a leading national non-profit provider of housing for today's homeless.
-The organization builds and renovates multi-unit shelters for America's homeless families and individuals, more than one million of whom are children, while they rebuild their lives.
+The organization builds and renovates multi-unit shelters for America's homeless families and individuals through local chapters in 16 markets across the country, each working with the local building industry to give back to the community.

 - Abused children